-What do you understand by management of natural resource?
-Before Knowing about Management of Natural Resource you need to know Natural resources first to Understand Management of Natural Resource.
+What do you understand by the management of natural resources?
+Before Knowing about the Management of Natural Resource you need to know Natural resources first to Understand the Management of Natural Resource.

-Natural resources are nonliving and living components of nature which are being used or have the potential of being used by human beings for meeting their requirements of food, fodder, shelter, clothing, articles of use and recreation.
+Natural resources are nonliving and living components of nature that are being used or have the potential of being used by human beings for meeting their requirements of food, fodder, shelter, clothing, articles of use, and recreation.